IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
 [2013-03-02]
+ - [DONE 2013-03-04]
- - The STATUS command prints the current system configuration; the output also prints sensitive data such as the keystore and truststore passwords!
+   The STATUS command prints the current system configuration; the output also prints sensitive data such as the keystore and truststore passwords!